jianlu8023/study-notes/fabric/004-搭建fabric网络.md

     # Type for the local MSP - by default it's of type bccsp
     localMspType: bccsp

-    # Used with Go profiling tools only in none production environment.
+    # Used with Go profiling other only in none production environment.
 In
     # production, it should be disabled (eg enabled: false)
     profile:
         enabled:     false